Google

 Car

-Edinburgh is a relatively small city and one can easily find their way while driving, you can find car rental in Edinburgh with Auto Europe.
+Edinburgh is a relatively small city and one can easily find their way while driving, that said, a rental isn't really necessary in order to see Edinburgh.

 Locals